ResearchComputing/Documentation/docs/software/ContainerizationonSummit.md

 The following Singularity recipe ensures that OpenMPI 2.0.1 is installed in the image, which matches the openmpi/2.0.1 module that is available on RMACC Summit.
 This recipe can be used as a template to build your own MPI-enabled container images for RMACC Summit and can be found at: https://github.com/ResearchComputing/core-software/tree/master/singularity

 Once you’ve built the container with one of the methods outlined above, you can place it on RMACC Summit and run it on a compute node.
 The following is an example of running a gcc/OpenMPI container with Singularity on RMACC Summit.
 The syntax is a normal MPI run where multiple instances of a Singularity image are run.
-The following example runs "mpi_hello_world" with MPI from a container.
+The following example runs `mpi_hello_world` with MPI from a container.

 ```
 ml gcc/6.1.0